-Don't sell and move – Sell and Stay!
+Don’t Sell and Move – Sell & Stay!

-There's now a way to get your equity without a loan and without having to leave the home you love.
-EasyKnock developed the Sell and Stay program so that homeowners could sell their property and remain in place as tenants, paying rent to the company until the right time came for them to relocate or re-purchase their homes.
+There’s now a way to get your equity without refinancing, hurting your credit score, and without having to leave the home you love.
+EasyKnock developed the Sell & Stay program so that homeowners could sell their property and remain in place as tenants, paying rent to the company until the right time came for them to relocate or re-purchase their homes.

-With Sell and Stay, you get relief from your mortgage as well as cash in hand.
+With Sell & Stay, you get relief from your mortgage as well as cash in hand.
 Avoid refinancing and hurting your credit score.
 You can use that money to pay off other debts or simply get your budget back on track.
 And without the threat of having to move looming over your head, you can take your time and make financial decisions with a calm mindset.
 Contact EasyKnock today and find out how to get started.